canonical/lxd/doc/preseed.md

 overwrite existing entities (if the provided entities do not exist, they will just be created, as in the brand new LXD case).

-In case you are overwriting an existing entity you must provide the full configuration of the new desired state for the entity (i.e. the semantics is the same as a `PUT` request in the [rest-api.md](LXD RESTful API)).
+In case you are overwriting an existing entity you must provide the full configuration of the new desired state for the entity (i.e. the semantics is the same as a `PUT` request in the [RESTful API](rest-api.md)).

 ### Rollback